-Ready to read some of the best Roblox coding books to make all sorts of cool features and games?
+Ready to help your child read some of the best Roblox coding books to make all sorts of cool features and games, while building their problem solving skills?
 Roblox is one of the most powerful gaming platforms for kids these days.
 What makes Roblox special is that kids get to create their own games and share them with whoever they want.
 Roblox coding is equal parts play and software development, and along with Scratch and Minecraft, it is one of the best ways to introduce a young person to Computer Science.

 Studies show that kids learn through play, so when an educational experience is couched in a game, kids become like sponges for what they are learning.
 Ask any little kid about how they built their house in Minecraft and you will hear a complex story, rich in technical detail and problem solving skills.

 This list of books can help you find the right book to help a student of any age discover the fun of coding in Roblox.
-For even more help learning Roblox coding, check out our free Roblox coding class led live online by an expert and designed by professionals from Google, Stanford and MIT, as well as our fun summer Roblox camps.
+For even more help learning Roblox coding, enroll your child in a free Roblox coding class led live online by an expert instructor, and designed by professionals from Google, Stanford, and MIT.

 We’ve broken down the five best books to learn Roblox to help you make the right choice.
 Be mindful that coding in Roblox is something that might require some previous experience with coding and most of these books will be geared towards older kids and adults, so younger learners might need some parental guidance in unpacking complex programming ideas.